blakadder/blog/_posts/2021-01-28-sonoff-l1-lite.md

 toc: true
 ---

-Sonoff L1 Lite is a Wi-Fi RGB LED light kitre
+Sonoff L1 Lite is a Wi-Fi RGB LED light kit

 _**Full disclosure:** This is a review sample sent to me free of charge by [Sonoff](https://www.anrdoezrs.net/links/100155210/type/dlg/https://www.itead.cc/).
 Review is not influenced by that fact and is solely my opinion.
 Shopping links in this article are affiliate links and I earn a small commission when you buy through them_